 That left the Bentley chassis and its now redundant boat-tail body panels scattered around the Ayrspeed workshops, awaiting its reconstitution on the same Bentley chassis again.
 That is Beast 1.

-Beast II and beyond
+Big Beast and beyond

 Ayrspeed’s Beasts will offer an interesting contrast to Racing Green, whose evocations of pre-war Bentleys on 1950s MkVI chassis are beautiful.
 Their display of gleaming quadruple SU carbs on the straight-eight Rolls-Royce B engine approaches a legitimate use of the word “awesome.”

-Beast 1 will be the first of the hardcore beam-axled leaf-sprung Bentley specials, taking authenticity as the central theme and backdating suspension and handling by 100 years.
+Big Beast 1 will be the first of the hardcore beam-axled leaf-sprung Bentley specials, taking authenticity as the central theme, and backdating suspension and handling by 100 years.
 To make matters worse/more entertaining, Beasts are to be blown.
 The Ayrspeed Bentley-special niche is rather hardcore and even smaller than that of Racing Green, and the concept was inspired by a terrifying/exhilarating ride decades back with the noted Bentley restorer Dick Moss, in his own short-chassis prewar Bentley.
 This was a revelation: it was a brute.
 A magnificent, challenging, hardcore brute with minimal suspension, muscular grunt, a recalcitrant gearbox and an imperious demand for skilful, committed driving.

-Since then, an MG TA with dreadful but also entertaining suspension and handling has come and gone in an acrimonious divorce – with the car, not the wife – but a couple of years of progressive luck-pushing on the MG’s beam axles and cart springs brought back the magic of hardcore prewar authenticity and sent Ayrspeed in search of much worse suspension than that of the smooth, independently sprung 1950s Bentleys.
+Since then, an MG TA with dreadful but also entertaining suspension and handling has come and gone in an acrimonious divorce – with the car, not the wife – but a couple of years of progressive luck-pushing on the MG’s beam axles and cart springs brought back the magic of hardcore prewar authenticity, and sent Ayrspeed in search of much worse suspension than that of the smooth, independently sprung 1950s Bentleys.

 Cast iron axles, leaf springs and friction shocks offer a rough ride, inadequate damping, skittering and drifting on rough roads.
 It’s all rather primitive – but in the most sublime way.

 If you want to drive rapidly on suspension design that is a hundred years old, it takes a mix of stubbornness and a willingness to learn, but balancing oversteer with power is the most enormous fun.
-Further experience as a journalist and author of pre-war sports and racing cars including Bugattis, Astons and one particular ex-Le Mans 1930s Alfa Romeo, has confirmed that.
+Further experience as a journalist and author of pre-war sports and racing cars including Bugattis, Lagondas, Astons and one particular ex-Le Mans 1930s Alfa Romeo, has confirmed that.

 This partial drifting around corners is actually not as dangerous as it feels or looks, because grip levels are low, and skinny crossply tyres begin to lose traction at quite low speeds in a controllable way.
 Up to a point.
 It’s literally drifting – technically it’s actually a slow and ineffective way of getting round a corner, but as you can see from spectating at vintage races, it is the most tremendous fun.